 Try to incorporate this mood-brightening exercise into your daily routine by, for example, smiling just before you answer the telephone or setting a reminder on your computer.

 The more couples get to know one another, the more they disclose personal information.
-Psychologist Arthur Aron with the State University of New York at Stony Brook wondered whether asking two people to disclose personal information (and so acting “as if” they were more intimate) would make them feel especially close.
-Aron paired strangers, gave them a set of 36 questions that allowed them to open up about increasingly private aspects of their lives and then had them rate how they felt about each other.
+Psychologist Arthur Aron, professor of psychology at the State University of New York at Stony Brook, wondered whether asking two people to disclose personal information (and so acting as if they were more intimate) would make them feel especially close.
+In the first of a three-part study, Aron paired strangers and gave each one of two sets of 36 questions which allowed them to open up about increasingly private aspects of their lives.
+The pairs were then asked to rate how they felt about each other.
 As predicted, the questions promoted a sense of intimacy and attraction.
 When using this technique to deepen your relationship with a colleague, family member or friend, take things one step at a time and make sure you’re both comfortable with the conversation.

 Here are 10 sample questions from Aron’s experiment:

 If you are dieting, try behaving as if you don’t like unhealthy food.
-Research shows that pushing an object away from you (and so behaving as if you didn’t like it) makes you dislike the object.
-Whereas, pulling it toward you (behaving as if you liked it) makes you feel far more positively about it.
+For instance, pushing an object away from you (and so behaving as if you didn’t like it) might make you dislike the object.
+Whereas, pulling it toward you (behaving as if you liked it) is likely to make you feel far more positively about it.
 Next time you are confronted with a plate of sugary or fried snacks, simply push the plate away from you and feel the temptation fade.

 Conversely, if you are in sales and want to make prospective clients feel more positive about a product, try placing it on a table in front of them and encouraging them to slide it closer.

 Similarly, if you want to persevere with something, try crossing your arms.
 Ron Friedman, social psychologist and founder of ignite80, asked people to tackle difficult anagrams with their arms either crossed or resting on their thighs.
-By folding their arms, people were acting as if they were persistent, and they continued trying to solve the puzzle for nearly twice as long as those with their hands on their thighs.
+By folding their arms, people were acting as if they were persistent, and they continued trying to solve the puzzle for longer than those with their hands on their thighs.

 You can help crack unwanted habits by behaving as if you are someone who never gets stuck in a routine.
-Psychologists Ben Fletcher and Karen Pine from the University of Hertfordshire in the U.K. carried out research in which people trying to lose weight were asked to adopt a more flexible approach to life (by, for example, being asked to stop watching television for a day or traveling to work using different routes).
-These small changes helped people break their bad patterns.
+Professor of psychology Ben Fletcher and professor emeritus Karen Pine from the University of Hertfordshire in the U.K. carried out research in which people trying to lose weight were asked to adopt a more flexible approach to life.
+The behavioral flexibility and change in habits helped people break their bad patterns.
 Try to undo unwanted habits by behaving as if you are a flexible person and carrying out one of the following every few days:

 - Try an unusual form of food.